privacybydesign/irma-documentation/yivi-docs/docs/yivi-frontend-migration.md

 This guide covers all breaking changes when upgrading from `@privacybydesign/yivi-*` v0.x to v1.0 and provides step-by-step migration instructions.

+## Why v1.0?

+The v0.x packages were originally published as plain CommonJS with no TypeScript support, bundled Node.js polyfills for browser-irrelevant APIs, and relied on default exports — all of which caused real integration issues as the JavaScript ecosystem moved forward. v1.0 is a modernization release that addresses these problems:

+- **ESM-first with dual CJS/ESM builds.** The v0.x packages were CJS-only, which forced users of modern bundlers like Vite to add workarounds (`optimizeDeps.include`, manual CJS-to-ESM pre-bundling).
+Packages now ship both formats with a proper `"exports"` field, so they work natively in all environments without bundler configuration.

+- **No more Node.js polyfill breakage in browsers.** The v0.x `yivi-client` depended on `isomorphic-fetch` and the `eventsource` npm package.
+The latter pulled in `util.inherits` (a Node.js-only API), which broke browser bundles and required consumers to create stub files and resolve aliases to work around it.
+These polyfills are removed — native `fetch` is used directly, and the client falls back to HTTP polling when `EventSource` is unavailable.

+- **Named exports for better tooling.** Default exports cause naming inconsistencies across codebases, break tree-shaking in some bundlers, and make IDE auto-imports less reliable.
+All packages now use named exports exclusively.

+- **TypeScript support out of the box.** All packages are now written in TypeScript and ship declaration files.
+Consumers get type checking and editor autocompletion without installing separate `@types/` packages.

+- **Improved accessibility.** Interactive elements (cancel, retry, back) are now semantic `<button>` elements instead of `<a>` tags, and focus outlines are no longer suppressed.

+- **First-class minimal rendering mode.** Multiple consumers needed to show just the QR code without the surrounding form wrapper, and resorted to aggressive CSS overrides (`all: revert !important`, complex `:not()` selectors) to achieve this.
+The new `minimal: true` option provides this natively.

+For most projects, upgrading to v1.0 consists of changing default imports to named imports and removing polyfill workarounds.
+The rest of the API — constructor options, plugin registration, session configuration — is unchanged.

 ## Named exports replace default exports

 All packages now use **named exports** instead of default exports.
 This is the change most likely to